nuxeo-sandbox/nuxeo-http-blobprovider/README.md

   * `fileSize`: Optional.
 The exact size of the distant file
   * `encoding`: Optional.
 The encoding of the distant file
   * `digest`: Optional.
 The digest of the distant file.
 If not passed, the URL is used as digest.

+# Using a Local Cache

+The XML contribution can ask the plug-in to use a local (File System) cache to cache the binaries when they are downloaded.
+To use is, set the `"useCache"` property to `true` (case insensitive): `<property name="useCache">true</property>`.

+_Note_: Internally, it uses the [`LRUFileCache`](https://github.com/nuxeo-archives/nuxeo-common/blob/master/src/main/java/org/nuxeo/common/file/LRUFileCache.java) class.

+When the cache is used, you can also setup more properties, that come with default values (so if you don't use them or let them empty, the default values will apply):

+* `"cacheMaxSize"`:
+  * The maximum size (in bytes) of the cache.
+  * Default value is 52428800 (500 MB)
+  * Beyond this limit, older files are removed from the cache
+* `"cacheMaxCount"`:
+  * The maximum number of files to store in the cache
+  * Default value is 10000
+* `"cacheMinAge"`:
+  * The maximum duration for a file to be in the cache
+    * The file is not automatically removed from the cache after this time.
+It will we removed only if either the max. size or the max count is reached.
+Then, the code looks for files older than the minimum age and remove them.
+  * Value is set in _seconds_
+  * Default value is 3600

 # Build and Install